zhengqili/Crowdsampling-the-Plenoptic-Function/README.md

 * Website: https://research.cs.cornell.edu/crowdplenoptic/

 * The code skeleton is based on "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix".
-If you use our code for academic purposes, please consider citing:

-    @inproceedings{li2018cgintrinsics,
-	  	title={Crowdsampling the Plenoptic Function},
-     		author={Li, Zhengqi and Xian, Wenqi and Davis, Abe and Snavely, Noah}, booktitle={European Conference on Computer Vision (ECCV)},
-	  	year={2020}
-	}

 * Download and unzip data from